Pope Francis is in stable condition but ‘risk of crisis’ remains, Vatican sources say

 The Argentinian leader’s schedule has been cleared to accommodate his intensive medical treatment.

-The pope is not expected to lead the Angelus prayer on Sunday, for the third week in a row.
+The pope did not lead the Angelus prayer on Sunday, for the third week in a row.

-He also will not lead next week’s Ash Wednesday service, marking the start of Lent, for only the second time in his 12-year papacy, according to the Vatican.
+He also will not lead the Ash Wednesday service, which marks the start of Lent, for only the second time in his 12-year papacy, according to the Vatican.
 A cardinal is expected to lead the service instead.

 On Friday night while praying for the pope, Argentinian Cardinal Victor Manuel Fernández said: “Certainly it is close to the Holy Father’s heart that our prayers be not only for him, but also for all those who, in this particular dramatic and suffering moment of the world, bear the heavy burden of war, sickness, and poverty.”